 Explore the awe-inspiring landscapes of parc national Kuururjuaq in the summer, along with Inuit guides who will take you to the mountains’ best spots.

 Experience the magical heritage of a thousand-year-old path as you move to the tranquil rhythm of the North.
-We will take care of everything: your flights from Montréal, your meals, your activities, your camping gear (tent, sleeping pad, sleeping bag), and more!
+We will take care of everything: your flights from Montréal, your meals, your activities, your camping gear (sleeping pad, sleeping bag), and more!
 Nunavik Parks puts together each of its experiences thanks to its local guides, who have close ties with their communities and land, to offer authentic, safe tours that showcase all our region has to offer.
-On behalf of our guides and our community, we are pleased to welcome you to our region: Tunngasugit!
+On behalf of our guides and our community, we are pleased to welcome you to our region: Tungngasugit!

 The undeveloped trails of Kuururjuaq are suitable for intermediate to advanced level hikers, depending on the area.
 During your trek, you may come across unstable, sometimes slippery ground, bushy areas, and uneven terrain that can make hiking difficult.
 However, this tour is well suited to anyone who is fit and comfortable with heights.